SantiagoPuertas/Dwelling-Energy-Insights/README.md

 **Reflection and evaluation**
 1. Reflection on own contribution to the project.

+**What was the situation?**

+The Project began by doing searches on similar topics, thanks to these searches we were able to know better the field of self-sufficient houses vigorously (zero energy balance) as well as the operation of the Smart meters used to measure energy consumption and delivery.
+Later when we received the dataset we started cleaning it and trying to find some classification and / or prediction algorithm that would fit our project

+**What was your task?**
+	* I have performed the following tasks:

 * [TSNE](https://github.com/SantiagoPuertas/Dwelling-Energy-Insights/blob/master/Visualizations/TSNE%20Kmeans%20K-Nearest.ipynb)

 * I have created the TSNE script with the purpose of being able to have a clearer view of the data and possible patterns before starting to create machine learning models, as well as neural networks.
 In the same way, within the script itself I have created a preliminary version to the final of kmeans and k-nearest in order to be able to better adjust the values and have a better approach to this type of technique.